| TERMS |

 | Hedge |

-To reduce amount of action by wagering on
+To reduce amount of action by wagering on the opposite side of a previous bet |

 A half-point |